MarianoMolina/project_alice/README.md

 ### 5. Flexible Model Deployment
 - Deploy local models using LM Studio
-- Use any OpenAI-compatible endpoints or Anthropic, Gemini and Cohere models to power your agents and workflows
+- Use any OpenAI-compatible endpoints (Groq, Mistral & Llama) or Anthropic, Gemini, and Cohere models to power your agents and workflows

+### 6. Programatic Access to your Tasks and Chats
+- The Workflow container exposes its API to your `http://localhost:8000/`, with routes `/execute_task` and `/chat_response/{chat_id}` as the primary entry points.
+You'll need the token for validation.
+-  Check the relevant routes files for the prop structure.

 ## Usage